rachitadash/personal-website-2/_posts/2024-11-26-calibrated-mia.md

 2. **Harming the Field**: Awards that celebrate flawed work set a bad precedent and can mislead the community into thinking these methods are the gold standard.
 3. **Losing Credibility**: Over time, the reputation of awards themselves suffers, as researchers may start viewing them as less meaningful.

+This is a growing problem in machine learning research, where not only acceptance but even awards are constantly under [scrutiny](https://www.reddit.com/r/MachineLearning/comments/w4ooph/d_icml_2022_outstanding_paper_awards/) for their [soundness](https://parameterfree.com/2023/08/30/yet-another-icml-award-fiasco/), let alone their contribution.
 If awards are to truly highlight excellence, they must emphasize thoroughness, reproducibility, and robustness over surface-level novelty.

 ## Conclusion

 The EMNLP 2024 Best Paper sought to address a pressing challenge in membership inference but falls short under careful scrutiny.
 The proposed method fails both in distinguishing members and non-members under rigorous conditions and in avoiding false positives when the data is untrained.
 Furthermore, its reliance on **PatentMIA** exemplifies a larger issue with using temporally shifted benchmarks to claim progress.

 For the field to advance meaningfully, greater emphasis must be placed on rigorous evaluation practices.
 Awards should reflect this by rewarding work with robust and thorough evaluations, rather than methods that (knowingly or otherwise) exploit well-known flaws in evaluation practices.
 Only then can we ensure that the field moves forward in a meaningful way.

+#### Acknowledgements

+We would like to thank [Zack Lipton](https://www.zacharylipton.com/) and [Zico Kolter](https://zicokolter.com/) for their helpful feedback on the draft and for referring us to Nicholas’s <d-cite key="carlini2019ami"></d-cite> example of good criticism.